awitwicki/video-helper/README.md

-# Frontend code template in `preact`
+# Video helper

-This template is to be used for frontend applications.
+This app allows you convert media in your browser using Ffmpeg WASM

 ## Features

 - State management with `jotai`
-- Around 13.53kb after brotli compression (this includes **everything**) 😱
+- Around 16kb after brotli compression
 - `preact` under the hood with `preact/compat` makes it compatible with virtually any `react` library but still makes it faster
 - Full TypeScript support — no dangling types
 - `vite` packager and devtools make building and development lightning fast